 Level II: How-Come

-Pulling up old habits by their roots helps make changes permanent.
-Where had Jerry and Nora learned to bicker?
+In addition, both Jerry and Nora had learned to bicker growing up in families where daily fights—between their parents and among the siblings—were the norm.
 In a household where parents speak English, the kids learn English.
 If they speak fighting, the kids learn the language of arguing.

 Jerry learned in his family to be insistent; whoever hung in there the longest got his way.
 Nora's parents were too swamped to listen to the specific preferences of any of their seven children.
 Nora learned to give up before even saying what she wanted, and then to issue criticisms to vent her disappointment.